-Food Value: Salema are a mild-flavored fish, best suited for pan-frying.
+Food Value: Salema are a mild-flavored fish with firm texture and due to size best suited for pan-frying.

 Comments: Although this is a small fish, its relative scarcity and attractive appearance make it a worthwhile catch (and they give a good, rugged little battle when caught on ultra-light tackle).
 I’ve always thought they would make a beautiful saltwater aquarium fish.